R0me-Y/Quantum-Sensor-Simulations/README.md

 - Sensor model drafts based on qubit measurement strategies

 💬 **Note:**
-The simulation code will begin development after relative concept mastery is achieved, expected by **June 1**.
+The simulation code will begin development after relative concept mastery is achieved, expected by **July 1**.
 This ensures depth, rigor, and clarity in the models created.